Pathfinder - Swashbuckler Deeds Breakdown

 (Ex): Too expensive for what you get.

 (Ex): To understand this ability it's important to remember that creatures can take their 5-foot step between the attacks of a Full Attack.
 Therefore, if your attacker has not already moved the primary benefit of Dodging Panache essentially just moves the fight 5 feet.
-To make best use of this ability, you need to take a 5-foot step away from your attacker before their turn and hope that they don't decide to ignore you and go attack your allies.
+To make best use of this ability, you need to take a 5-foot step away from your attacker part-way into a Full Attack and hope that they don't decide to ignore you and go attack your allies.
+You can also use this to get out of being flanked.

 (Ex): This is a great way to defend yourself and get free attacks, but it will also burn through your Panache very quickly if you depend on it too much.
 Save this for particularly scary single attacks, or pick up Signature Deed.